neocoaster/react-native-boilerplate/README.md

 ## Content
 - **[Redux](https://redux.js.org/)**
-Redux is a predictable state container for JavaScript apps.
+Redux is a predictable state container for JavaScript apps

 - **[Redux Persistor](https://github.com/rt2zz/redux-persist)**
-Persist and rehydrate a redux store.
+Persist and rehydrate a redux store

 - **[Redux Sagas](https://redux-saga.js.org/)**
-Library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.
+Library that aims to make application side effects (i.e. asynchronous actions like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easier to test, and better at handling failures

 - **[Eslint](https://eslint.org/)**
-Tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
+Tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs

 - **[Prettier](https://eslint.org/)**
-An opinionated code formatter supported by many languages.
+An opinionated code formatter supported by many languages

 - **[Axios](https://www.npmjs.com/package/axios)**
 Promise based HTTP client for the browser and node.js.
-Includes GET and POST endpoints examples.
+Includes GET and POST endpoints examples

 - **[password-validator](https://www.npmjs.com/package/password-validator)**
-Used to validate the password on the authentication flow.
+Used to validate the password on the authentication flow

 - **[React Navigation v5.x](https://reactnavigation.org/)**
 Routing and navigation for your React Native apps